vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 You can find more on why not Julia [here](https://www.zverovich.net/2016/05/13/giving-up-on-julia.html), with critique addressed [here](https://www.reddit.com/r/Julia/comments/629qkz/about_a_year_ago_an_article_titled_giving_up_on/).

+Check out [another hilarious post](https://discourse.julialang.org/t/get-it-together-guys/27826) on this matter.
+I personally love this quote:

+> Get a job!
+Then paint your masterpiece.

+Telling that to a scientific language developed in MIT by scientists...
+Well, more on that later.

 #### Nim

 [Nim](https://nim-lang.org/) is a magnificent piece of art.